More Than 50 Reported Dead in Siberia Coal Mine Accident - The Moscow Times

 The emergency services told Interfax that 239 miners were evacuated following the explosion, which happened at 04:30 a.m.
 Moscow time.

-Search-and-rescue efforts for the trapped miners were suspended due to high methane concentrations and the risk of another explosion.
+Search-and-rescue efforts for the trapped miners were suspended until Friday morning due to high methane concentrations and the risk of another explosion.

 A team of six rescuers sent to find the trapped miners stopped responding to communications, the emergencies ministry said.
 Interfax quoted a local official as saying they had suffocated.